 Tiny tots are pampered at Baby Club, whilst the older ones from age 4 have lots of activities to chose from.
 And so it’s with peace of mind that you can discover the riches of the Vaud Alps on foot or in snowshoes.
 When night falls, relax in the quiet lounges of this former palace or enjoy the benefits of the Turkish bath and sauna.

-This Chalet Village, with its 218 rooms, boasts a wide selection of rooms facing in different directions, divided between garden level and 6 upper floors.
+This hotel, with its 218 rooms, boasts a wide selection of rooms facing in different directions, divided between garden level and 6 upper floors.
 Each room has a hair-dryer, telephone, television and personal safes.

 A comfortable and elegant Club or Family Club Room, situated on all floors of the hotel.
-Additional options include a south-facing room.
+Additional options include a south-facing room, which have exceptional views.

 |The bars and restaurants cater for every palate for breakfast, lunch & dinner.